juliomaroto/BITCOIN-FeedHandler/README.md

 Description:

 This component is able to read a data streaming of "bid and asks" or "trade orders" (bid and asks orders matching).
+Default configuration is set to working with websocket API of Bitfinex, but you can feel free to modify it and adapt the software for your personal needs.
+Forking and star this repo is grateful, if you consider it.

 Disclaimer: